NewsEye/Transkribus/README.md

 *	NEL - named entity linking (WP4)
 *	SD - stance detection (WP4)

-And finally Transkribus will process about 1,5 mill. newspaper pages with the tools developed by UROS in WP3: layout analysis, ATR and acts as exchange platform for the 'AS processing' and the ‘Demonstrator’.
-This means that the results are provided via the Transkribus REST API.
+And finally Transkribus will process about 1,5 mill. newspaper pages with the tools developed by UROS in WP3: layout analysis and ATR and acts as exchange platform for the 'AS processing' and the ‘Demonstrator’.
+The latter means that the intermediate and final results are shared via the Transkribus REST API.

 The Transkribus GitHub repository can be found at https://github.com/transkribus/.